DWF Group

-DWF is a global legal business, headquartered in Manchester, England, with 31 offices across the world.
-In March 2019, DWF was listed on the London Stock Exchange.
-With a £366m valuation and offer size of £95m, DWF became the UK's largest listed law firm.
+DWF is a legal business headquartered in Manchester, England, with 29 offices across the world. owned by the venture capital group, Inflexion.

-The firm started as a four office practice in North West England and has now grown globally through a series of international mergers.
+The firm started as a four-office practice in North West England and has now grown globally through a series of international mergers.
 It currently has around 3,100 staff and is the 19th-largest law firm in the UK measured by revenues.
 It advises national and multinational corporations, financial institutions and governments.